shemnon/drflags/README.md

 [Abseil Python flags](https://github.com/abseil/abseil-py/) and C++ [GFlags](https://github.com/gflags/gflags).

+** Philosophy

+Command lines flags should be configured as close to their use in the code as possible.
+That often means in the same class as their use or in the module the values are injected from.

+Developers should be subjected to a minimum of ceremony relating to the use of the flags.
+Ideally it should consist of an annotation on the flags and an annotation parser will collect the flags in a way retrievable from a single static method call in the main method.

+Flags are first class objects.
+We won't be using any fancy reflection to dynamically inject the values into the flags, but the flag object will have the needed logic to parse a string and set it itself.

+Annotations are for user facing non-code configuration, such as flag names and help text.
+The "mechanical" aspects of the flag belong in the flag class itself, such as whether the flag was set, if it is a repeated flag, and other details.

 ** Aspirational Goal

 The goal is to create a library where users can declare their flags in any Java